EdXian/ROS-R200/README.md

 # Intel Realsense camera C++ application for ROS.

 ## Pre-install & Requirements
-Note that all packages should be install in path /opt/... or the catkin tool cant find them!
+Note that all packages should be installed in path /opt/... or the catkin tool cant find them!

  1. [ROS install](http://wiki.ros.org/kinetic/Installation/Ubuntu)